Tuition - 2021 Festival (provisional figures)

-The Resident Tuition fee ($4,200 in 2017) includes six lessons, six chamber music coachings, all classes, concerts, and workshops, dorm housing, 3 meals per day, and local transportation.
+The Resident Tuition fee of $4,650 includes six lessons, six chamber music coachings, all classes, concerts, and workshops, dorm housing, 3 meals per day, and local transportation.

-The Commuter Tuition fee ($3,200 in 2017) includes six lessons, six chamber music coachings, all classes, concerts, and workshops, two meals a day only, and no housing or local transportation.
+The Commuter Tuition fee $3,650 includes six lessons, six chamber music coachings, all classes, concerts, and workshops, 2 meals a day, and no housing or local transportation.

 The Green Mountain Chamber Music Festival provides some scholarship assistance to qualified students who cannot afford the full cost of tuition.
 Scholarship awards are determined by the Artistic Director, who takes into consideration the requirements of the program and the financial need of prospective students.
 As the Festival’s funds are limited, students are encouraged to investigate sources of financial assistance which may be available in their own community.

 Your overall application to the Festival must be complete in order to be considered for a scholarship.
 The deadline for scholarship applications will be the same as festival applications: March 1, 2021.